Cuomo on his ‘inartful’ remark: ‘Of course America is great’

 New York Republicans demanded an apology and purchased Cuomo a one-way bus ticket to Montreal.
 Trump tweeted that Cuomo was having a “total meltdown.”
 Cuomo primary challenger and former “Sex and the City” star Cynthia Nixon accused Cuomo of trying to sound like a liberal and failing.
 CBS late night host Stephen Colbert said the comment was “the dumbest thing you could say as a politician.”

+Other critics took issue with Cuomo’s use of the word “inartful” when trying to walk back his comment.

+“That falls well short of the apology he owes,” said Republican lawmaker Brian Kolb, the minority leader in the state Assembly.

-After clarifying his thoughts to reporters, Cuomo said he has no plans to run for president but will continue his criticism of Trump, who is scheduled to attend a Long Island fundraiser Friday.
+During Friday’s teleconference, Cuomo said he has no plans to run for president but will continue his criticism of Trump, who attended a Long Island fundraiser Friday.
 Calling the president “vindictive, petty and small,” Cuomo said “Make America Great Again” reflects Trump’s desire to return America to a time of greater intolerance and inequality.

 “Everything he does is repugnant to our values,” he said.